yeikiu/vue3-md-blog/data/guide/setup-yor-vue-markdown-blog.md

 # Setup your Vue Markdown Blog in less than 5 minutes
 #### June 27, 2019

-(Less than 10 with custom domain).
-We will post to our final blog by simply editing markdowns directly on GitHub (or pushing them).
+We will post to our final blog by simply editing markdowns directly on GitHub.
 Cool huh?

 ## Step 1 - Get your own repo ready

-Login into your GitHub account and start a new repo [using vue-base-blog as a template](https://github.com/yeikiu/vue-base-blog/generate).
+Login into your GitHub account and start a new repo [using vue-base-blog as a template](https://github.com/yeikiu/vue-base-blog/generate) or cloning it.

 ![Use GitHub Template](https://github.com/yeikiu/vue-base-blog/raw/master/data/assets/step1-github.png)